 Examples of conservative options for addressing varicose veins, spider veins, or any type of venous insufficiency include making some reasonable lif...See More

 Endovenous laser therapy is a simple, minimally invasive procedure.
 Performed under local anesthetic, this procedure involves inserting a thin laser...See More

-Ultrasound-guided foam (UGFS) of varicose veins is a useful treatment option.
-It is a relatively safe method in the case of limited, small varicose ...See More
+Ultrasound-guided foam sclerotherapy (UGFS) of varicose veins is a useful treatment option.
+It is a relatively safe method in the case of limited, s...See More

 Sclerotherapy eliminates smaller varicose and spider veins through the injection of an FDA-approved drug solution that causes closure of the veins. ...See More